jpawlowski/devcontainer-features/src/powershell-extended/ENHANCEMENTS.md

      Note that you will need to pay attention to keep a valid JSON format which might require adding some commas `,` at the end of a section or existing environment variables.

-     You may either enter the name of one of the pre-delivered themes or set a direct URL to download the theme automatically.
+     You may either enter the name of one of the included themes, or set a direct URL to download the theme automatically.

 4. **Save `devcontainer.json`**:
    - Save the changes.